MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-c5-data-migration.md

 ---
 title: Using the C5 Data Migration Extension | Microsoft Docs
-description: Use this extension to migrate customers, suppliers, items, and general ledger accounts from Microsoft Dynamics C5 2012 to Business Central.
+description: Use this extension to migrate customers, vendors, items, and general ledger accounts from Microsoft Dynamics C5 2012 to Business Central.
 author: bholtorf
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms. search.keywords: extension, migrate, data, C5, import ms.date: 04/01/2021
+ms. search.keywords: extension, migrate, data, C5, import ms.date: 10/01/2020
 ms.author: bholtorf
-ms.openlocfilehash: ccebff57d4189a3273c9930fc82ca665e7f807c5
+ms.openlocfilehash: fb71224df8730c68fb5c56c255353a05a7846eed
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "8133635"
+ms.locfileid: "3912368"
 ---
 # <a name="the-c5-data-migration-extension"></a>The C5 Data Migration Extension

-This extension makes it easy to migrate customers, suppliers, items, and your general ledger accounts from Microsoft Dynamics C5 2012 to [!INCLUDE[prod_short](includes/prod_short.md)].
+This extension makes it easy to migrate customers, vendors, items, and your general ledger accounts from Microsoft Dynamics C5 2012 to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You can also migrate historical entries for general ledger accounts.

 > [!Note]
-> The company in [!INCLUDE[prod_short](includes/prod_short.md)] must not contain any data.
-Additionally, after you start a migration, do not create customers, suppliers, items, or accounts until the migration finishes.
+> The company in [!INCLUDE[d365fin](includes/d365fin_md.md)] must not contain any data.
+Additionally, after you start a migration, do not create customers, vendors, items, or accounts until the migration finishes.

 ## <a name="what-data-is-migrated"></a>What Data is Migrated?
 The following data is migrated for each entity: